Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Bestiary/Dragons/Super Badass Deep Dragon.md

 # Armor Points
 Armor: 100
 # Any existing Traits.
 Want to randomize it?
 Add Random, Random 2, or Random 3.
-Traits: Large.
-Random 3.
+Traits: "Large.
+Chubby.
+Explosive.
+Dargon."
 # What weapon does it use?
-Weapon: "Breath, Bite (+6 Damage)"
+Weapon: "Breath +6.
+Bite +6"
 # Any special stuff we ought to know?
 Special: "If the [[dragon]] gains any elemental traits upon starting the encounter, it will gain elemental aura with a range of three squares, dealing 2d6 (2d6) elemental trait damage to all creatures besides itself per turn."
 # Super_Special is for use with some weird entities like Potion Master and some Bosses.
 Usually leave the name blank as "".
-SuperSpecial:
-- name: Fixation
-  desc: "After performing an Air Bite the Dragon will become fixated on the target for two turns, and will pursue the target up to its maximum flight speed per turn."
+SuperSpecial: "___Fixation___: After performing an Air Bite the Dragon will become fixated on the target for two turns, and will pursue the target up to its maximum flight speed per turn."
 # Main Actions.
 Leave Empty if None
 Actions:
 - name: Breath Missiles